Emergency Rule Effective May 3, 2021

 Effective May 3, 2021, this rule adds retest and remediation options for failed lots and caps the number of negligent violations to one per year, consistent with federal law in the USDA's March 22, 2021,

 final rule and as required under state law (Wis.
 Stat. §

 Why was an emergency rule needed?

-Under state law, DATCP must consider what provides the Wisconsin hemp industry with the greatest opportunity to “plant, grow, cultivate, harvest, produce, sample, test, process, transport, transfer, take possession of, sell, import, and export hemp in this state to the greatest extent allowed under federal law."
-DATCP has determined that the hemp research program currently provides the Wisconsin hemp industry the greatest opportunity at this time.
+94.55(2)(b)2), the Department of Agriculture, Trade and Consumer Protection (DATCP) must consider what provides the Wisconsin hemp industry with the greatest opportunity to “plant, grow, cultivate, harvest, produce, sample, test, process, transport, transfer, take possession of, sell, import, and export hemp in this state to the greatest extent allowed under federal law."
+DATCP has determined that adding remediation provisions for failed lots and limiting the number of negligent violations to one per year provides the Wisconsin hemp industry the greatest opportunity at this time.